 The Program is not intended to undermine internal escalation procedures and the OSC encourages individuals to report their concerns internally first, in appropriate circumstances.
 Yet, the OSC proposals create a direct communication channel with the regulator that may not only pre-empt the internal escalation process, but also inhibit the market participant from getting credit for cooperating with regulators.
 The OSC warns that if issuers and registrant firms do not promptly and fully report serious breaches of Ontario securities law to OSC Staff after employees reported them internally, or continue the inappropriate conduct and fail to correct the problems, credit for cooperation might be unavailable.
 Depending on the circumstances, a market participant’s failure to self-report and correct may also be considered an aggravating factor in Staff’s sanctions recommendations.

 Questions on the proposals can be directed to Rene Sorell.

-OSC Staff will determine the amount of the award with reference to a number of factors, including the role that the whistleblower played and the extent to which the information led to a completed enforcement outcome.
+Staff will determine the amount of the award with reference to a number of factors, including the role that the whistleblower played and the extent to which the information led to a completed enforcement outcome.

 The OSC notes that not all those who learn of possible misconduct through an internal reporting process or investigation would be ineligible for whistleblower status.
-Compliance department staff who are aware of misconduct and observe a failure by the CCO to address it would be able to provide information to the OSC and be considered for an award, subject to meeting the other eligibility criteria.
+Compliance department staff who are aware of misconduct and observe a failure by the CCO to address it, would be able to provide information to the OSC and be considered for an award, subject to meeting the other eligibility criteria.

 The OSC cites with approval a 2014 statement by Sean McKessy, Chief of the Office of the Whistleblower of the SEC, warning in-house counsel against preparing agreements containing provisions designed to silence whistleblowers without providing exceptions for regulatory reporting.
-The SEC statement suggested that the U.S. regulator could enforce this position by using its power to bar lawyers from practising before it.
+The SEC statement suggested that the U.S. regulator could enforce this position using its power to bar lawyers from practicing before it.